iamperii/TodoApp-class/README.md

 # 🗒️TO-DO LIST
-This is a basic Todo-list program.
+This is a basic Todo-list app.
 Code writed Object Oriented Programming principles.